-There is an additional and purely computational reason for the Gaussian assumption, which is that under this assumption chance constraint (1.14) can be captured using in an optimization framework that proves particularly computationally practicable.
-We will also consider a data-robust version of our chance-constrained problem where the parameters for the Gaussian distributions are assumed unknown, but lying in a window.
+Additionally, under the Gaussian assumption, chance constraint (1.14) can be captured using an optimization framework that proves particularly efficient.
+We will also consider a data-robust version of our chance-constrained problem where the parameters for the Gaussian distributions are not precisely known.
 This allows both for parameter mis-estimation and for model error, that is to say the implicit approximation of non-Gaussian distributions with Gaussians; our approach, detailed in Section 2.4, remains computationally sound in this robust setting.

-Other fitting distributions considered in the wind-modeling literature, e.g. Weibull distributions and logistic distributions [12, 32], will be discussed later in the text as well 4.
+Other fitting distributions considered in the wind-modeling literature, e.g. Weibull distributions and logistic distributions [11, 32], will be discussed later in the text as well.
 In particular, we will demonstrate on out-of-sample tests that the computationally advantageous Gaussian modeling of uncertainty allows as well to model effects of other distributions.